Mevius: Marketing

 During the 1980s and 1990s, JTI created various TV advertisements to promote Mild Seven cigarettes, both in English and Japanese.

 Various poster advertisements were also made to advertise both Mild Seven and Mevius cigarettes.

-In Hong Kong, Mild Seven also appeared on busses as an advertisement in the 1980s and 1990s.
+In Hong Kong, Mild Seven also appeared on buses as an advertisement in the 1980s and 1990s.

 Markets

 Mevius is mainly sold in Japan, but also was or still is sold in the United Kingdom, Germany, Austria, Poland, Belarus, Russia, Morocco, Kazakhstan, Mongolia, Nepal, Thailand, Cambodia, Vietnam, Malaysia, Singapore, China, Taiwan, Hong Kong, Myanmar, South Korea and the United States.